themorlan/openREM/docs/i_patientsize.rst

   Use Study Instance UID instead of Accession Number.

 ``-v, --verbose``
-  *New in 0.3.7* Print to the standard output the success or otherwise of inserting each value.
+  Print to the standard output the success or otherwise of inserting each value.

 ``csvfile``
   csv file containing the height and/or weight information and study identifier.